Whether you use them for carving or cooking, pumpkins do not disappoint. Here’s how to plant, grow, and harvest pumpkins!

-Note that pumpkins do require a lot of food and a long growing season (generally from 75 to 100 frost-free days) so you need to plant them by late May in northern locations to early July in extremely southern states.
+Did you know pumpkins have been grown in North America for almost 5,000 years.
+It’s a lot of fun to grow this American native.
+However, note that pumpkins do require a long growing season (generally from 75 to 100 frost-free days) so you need to plant them by late May in northern locations to early July in extremely southern states.

-Do not plant this tender vegetable until all danger of frost has passed and the soil is warmed as the seedlings will be injured or rot.
-(See the Almanac.com/Gardening page for frost dates.)
+Wait until ALL danger of frost has passed and the soil is warmed, as the seedlings of this tender crop will be injured or rot.
+Find your local frost dates here.

 That said, pumpkins are easy to maintain if you have the space.